bradenhs/datium/readme.md

 #Datium

-Datium is a solid datetime picker for the web.
-There are zero dependencies and zero hassle.
-Datium is compatible with the all latest web browsers and performs excellently on both mobile and desktop platforms.
-Datium is under active development and is currently in a preview state.
-The code is far from perfect and we're working on cleaning things up right now.
-You are more than welcome to help find bugs in the project!
+Datium is a bullet-proof datetime picker.
+Datium is compatible with the latest web browsers and performs well mobile.

-##Why?

-Right now the web lacks a solid datetime picker.
-Datium's goal is to be the most developer and user friendly datetime picker for the web across all devices.

-##The Name

-"`Da`" is for **da**te, "`ti`" for **ti**me, and "`ium`" is a common suffix for metals used here to convey the solid nature of the datium datetime picker.

 ##Usage